kbrdn1/MyHackount/README.md

 ## Introduction

 This is my first MERN project.
-I build a social media with Nodes.js to create an API with MongoDB and Express and React.js to create the interface.
+I build a social media with Nodes.js to create an API with MongoDB and Express and React.js to create the App interface.

 ## Technologies used within this project